raphydaphy/LightStage/doc/Features.md

 # LightStage features
 This page is a list of the currently supported gameplay and features in the latest version of LightStage.
-This page was last updated for LightStage 0.1 Final, which was the latest at the time (7th May 2016).
+This page was last updated for LightStage 0.3 Beta 2, which was the latest at the time (8th May 2016).

 ## Game features
 - Deflect base lazer beams